-Camtasia (Windows, macOS) has been in the screen recording game longer than most, and offers more features than most too – as well as capturing what's on screen with aplomb, this fully fledged video editing solution can also add plenty of extras and edits on top too.
+Camtasia has long been lauded as the best screen recorder.
+It's been in the video capture game longer than most, offering more features than most too.
+As well as capturing what's on screen, this fully fledged video editing solution features plenty of extras and edits on top too.

-Whatever you want to record, from games to PowerPoints, Camtasia can take it all in its stride – with or without audio, with or without a webcam feed, and so on.
+Whatever you want to record, from PowerPoint presentations to games, Camtasia performs well.
+You're given a huge amount of control over what's recorded.
+For example, you can strip or include audio, or add a webcam feed.
 Annotations, extra media files, transitions, titles and more can then all be dropped in with your footage.

 Built with gamers in mind, live streaming options feature prominently, but you can just as easily save your recordings to disk.
 On top of that you get advanced features like noise reduction (for your voiceovers) and the ability to set transitions between your scenes.